zainezq/garden-web-port/content/Technical/Coding/Python/python-syntax-and-indentation.md

 ---
 title: Python Syntax & Indentation
 date: 2025-06-08
-tags: [ "technical", "programming", "python", "wip" ]
+tags: [ "technical", "programming", "python" ]
 ---

 # Syntax

 The [[syntax.md | syntax]] of Python is similar to those of other programming languages, below is a summary and a quick reference.

 ## Comments